Hiring Immigration Facilitators in Mexico

 Key Points:

-• Qualifications: Not all Mexican immigration facilitators are lawyers, which reflects the nature of immigration services in Mexico, which often do not require legal representation.
+• Qualifications: Not all Mexican immigration facilitators are lawyers, which reflects the nature of immigration services in Mexico, which often do not require your representative to be a lawyer.

-• Roles: They primarily help with paperwork, appointments, and understanding requirements, ensuring smoother interactions with authorities.
+• Roles: They primarily help with paperwork, appointments, and understanding requirements, ensuring smoother interactions with authorities and, in some cases, helping you save a lot of time.

 Pictured below are our customers after receiving their residency cards in Guadalajara.
 This is what they said about their immigration facilitator: